-When I got a look at the house she found, I loved it too.
+Surprisingly, when I got a look at the house Nicole found, I loved it too.
 It felt like home instantaneously.
 Even the neighbors were perfect.

-I had a few nerdy money guy rules that we discussed to ensure this mortgage was obliterated in less than 5 years:
+BUT… I had a few rules that we discussed to ensure we would pay off our mortgage in 5 years:

 In our first house together, I had made a lot of uneducated first time home buyer mistakes that I didn’t want to repeat.
 One of those areas I was bound to improve was with the mortgage process.